top of page

 Partner program with Nanaimo Foodshare

-1. Order your Good Food Box by Thursday at midnight for the following Thursday pickup at PHC (the Commons building main floor - 675 North Road). *Please select pick-up on Gabriola.
-2. Select to register for weekly, bi-weekly, or one-time pick up.
-If anyone has trouble with the online ordering or prefers to pay cash, they can contact PHC and we'll place our own order of boxes in exchange for cash.
-3. Make a payment of $10 to $15 for each box.
+Order your Good Food Box by Tuesday at midnight for the following Thursday pickup at PHC (the Commons building main floor - 675 North Road). *Please select pick-up on Gabriola.
+Select to register for weekly, bi-weekly, or one-time pick up.
+If anyone has trouble with the online ordering or prefers to pay cash, they can contact People for a Healthy Community and we'll place our own order of boxes in exchange for cash.
+Make a payment of $15 for each box.
 (Every Good Food Box is filled with 6-9 types of fresh produce and is valued between $20-$25 dollars.)
-4. Pick up your boxes the following Thursday in-between 12pm-3pm
+Pick up your boxes the following Thursday in-between 12pm-3pm

 Building Food Skills